zhanglei923/FancyMap/README.md

 =======
 FancyMap is a javascript key-value map with sequence query ability and hash access performance.

-Browser Support: IE6+, FF, Chrome, Opera, Safari and more.
+Browser Support: IE6+, FireFox, Chrome, Opera, Safari and more.

 API